What are Partnerships Addressing Disadvantage (PADs)?

 How are PADs different to Social Impact Bonds (SIBs) or Social Benefit Bonds (SBBs)?

 - PADs emphasise the partnerships that are needed to tackle complex social problems by combining insights from service providers with resources from the public and private sectors to deliver innovative solutions.

-- PADs build on the achievements of the Victorian Government’s Social Impact Bonds Pilot program and recognise the opportunity to develop new investment mechanisms in addition to bonds.
+- PADs build on the Social Impact Bonds Pilot program and recognise the opportunity to develop new investment mechanisms in addition to bonds.
 For example, this may include investments that are financed through debt, equity and/or philanthropy.

 - Government is interested in new approaches to achieve improved social outcomes in partnership with the public, private and not-for-profit sectors and is open to discussion about how to achieve better outcomes using different social impact mechanisms.

 - Like SIBs, PADs are expected to have a focus on providing measurable social outcomes and risk sharing across partners.

 - PADs can encourage innovation and provide service providers with the opportunity to develop holistic programs that have more impact in the longer term.

 - Accountability and transparency are improved by measuring outcomes and ensuring there is clarity about what public funding is achieving.

 - PADs can be a useful way to tackle some of the most difficult problems that are faced by governments by allowing service providers to explore new approaches to achieve the outcomes agreed with government.

 - PADs support outcomes-based service delivery approaches and have a particularly strong element of measurement and evaluation of the effectiveness of the services delivered.